 While on the topic of protecting your rights, it’s equally important to protect your safety.
 Learn about your building, the neighborhood, and your neighbors.
 Get an understanding from your landlord about what actions they will take if your security is compromised in any way.
 Check local or state laws requiring any type of safety devices on rental units, including deadbolts or window locks.

-Sometimes a tenant may be reluctant to ask for a repair.
-Remember, as a tenant, you can request repairs from your landlord instead of paying out of pocket; therefore, take advantage of this opportunity and make sure to call upon the landlord when you need repairs made to the property.
+Sometimes a resident may be reluctant to ask for a repair.
+Remember, as a resident, you can request repairs from your landlord instead of paying out of pocket; therefore, take advantage of this opportunity and make sure to call upon the landlord when you need repairs made to the property.

 Maintenance is a prime example.
 Let your landlord know when critical systems within your home are acting up.
 A timely notification can save a minor repair from turning into a major one – which is a significant inconvenience.